jeffreysbrother/tcg-prep/README.md

 ### Future features

 [ ] Check first if there are 1) changes not staged, and/or 2) uncommitted but staged changes.
+This is essential for preventing an error.
 [ ] Use colors for the output text.